I’m Proud of You

 When I was growing up I learned it was not attractive to brag about myself, or to boast about my achievements, but I think I understood that to mean it was not good to be proud of myself, even in my own head!
 Sure, nobody likes a braggart but in not acknowledging my own gifts and accomplishments, I may have become more than a little dependent upon the affirmation of others.
-This meant no matter how well I did, if I was not acknowledged by people who I respected, I would miss the fact that I should feel proud of myself.
+This meant no matter how well I did, if I was not acknowledged by people who I respected, I would not feel proud of myself.

 We need to be proud of ourselves, when pride is warranted, and I suspect, if you’re anything like me, it is warranted a lot more than you realize!
 I bet you too, often forget…